-Veneration for Sherlock Holmes, obsession with Harry Potter, a genetic appreciation for cricket, a coincidental liking for Beatles, academic infatuation with Oxbridge, or merely the fiscal benefits of devalued sterling, I can not single out one attraction that brought us to the UK.
+A veneration for Sherlock Holmes, a childhood obsession with Harry Potter, a genetically bred appreciation for cricket, a coincidental liking for Beatles, academic infatuation with Oxbridge, or merely the fiscal benefits of devalued sterling, I can not single out one attraction that brought us to the UK.
 Perhaps, all and even more.
-Given our distinct preferences in tea, cakes and scones, I believe that if offered a choice, each of us in the family would have sketched out separate, incoherent itineraries for this vacation.
+Given our distinct preferences in tea, cakes and scones, I believe that given a choice, each of us in the family would have sketched out separate, incoherent itineraries for this vacation.
 However, for obvious logistical benefits we agreed to settle for a common one that involved a road-trip around the English land.
 And although the linearity of our itinerary took us to London, Corduff, Liverpool, Edinburgh, Leeds, Birmingham, and Cambridge, in that order, the vacation in itself unfolded as a series of isolated experiences, some localised in the geography of towns, and others cemented in the grey tarmac of highways.

 We had reserved just one day for London, which by any yardstick is insufficient for a wholesome experience.
 However, driven by our need-to-see instincts and an unflinching reliance on the Google-delivered route decisions on our mobile screens, we mapped out most of central London with an efficient combination of feet, bus and the Tube.
 In a short span of eight hours, we managed to tick off – Tower Bridge, Thames, Big Ben, Parliament, Trafalgar Square, St Abbey Cathedral, Buckingham Palace, Hyde Park, King’s cross station, 221-B Baker St, Abbey Road Studios and Lord’s cricket ground.
 Of course, we didn’t spend any more time than what was required for the necessary snaps at every location.
 But this was precisely what we had bargained for, for London.
 Our excitement and enthusiasm for the vacation primarily laid with the road-trip that was about to follow.